epam/ai-dial/docs/Deployment/Vertex Model Deployment.md

 #### Use GCP Service Account with Workload Identity Federation for GKE

-> You need configure [Authenticate to Google Cloud APIs from GKE workloads](#configure-kubernetes-service-account) before
+> Before taking this step, configure [Authenticate to Google Cloud APIs from GKE workloads](#configure-kubernetes-service-account).

-In this scenario, kubernetes Service Account linked to GCP IAM service account (your-sa-id).
+In this scenario, Kubernetes Service Account is linked to GCP IAM service account (your-sa-id).

 ```yaml
 vertexai: